-(a) The grant date fair value of equity awards represents the total of the amounts reported in the "Stock Awards" and "Option Awards" columns in the Summary Compensation Table for the applicable year.
-Refer to "Executive Compensation-Summary Compensation Table."

-(b) The equity award adjustments for each applicable year include the addition (or subtraction, as applicable) of the following: (i) the year-end fair value of any equity awards granted in the applicable year that are outstanding and unvested as of the end of the year; (ii) the amount of change as of the end of the applicable year (from the end of the prior fiscal year) in fair value of any awards granted in prior years that are outstanding and unvested as of the vesting date; (iv) for awards granted in prior years that vest in the applicable year, the fair value as of the vesting date; (iv) for awards granted in prior years that vest in the applicable year, the amount equal to the change as of the vesting date (from the end of the prior fiscal year) in fair value; (v) for awards granted in prior years that are determined to fail to meet the applicable vesting conditions during the applicable year, a deduction for the amount equal to the fair value at the end of the vesting date that are not otherwise reflected in the fair value of such award or included in any other component of total compensation for the applicable year.
+- (a) The grant date fair value of equity awards represents the total of the amounts reported in the "Stock Awards" and "Option Awards" columns in the Summary Compensation Table for the applicable year.
+Refer to "Executive Compensation-Summary Compensation Table." - (b) The equity award adjustments for each applicable year include the addition (or subtraction, as applicable) of the following: (i) the year-end fair value of any equity awards granted in the applicable year that are outstanding and unvested as of the end of the year; (ii) the amount of change as of the end of the applicable year (from the end of the prior fiscal year) in fair value of any awards granted in prior years that are outstanding and unvested as of the end of the applicable year; (iii) for awards that are granted and vest in the same applicable year, the fair value as of the vesting date; (iv) for awards granted in prior years that vest in the applicable year, the amount equal to the change as of the vesting date (from the end of the prior fiscal year) in fair value; (v) for awards granted in prior years that are determined to fail to meet the applicable vesting conditions during the applicable year, a deduction for the amount equal to the fair value at the end of the prior fiscal year; and (vi) the dollar value of any dividends or other earnings paid on stock or option awards in the applicable year prior to the vesting date that are not otherwise reflected in the fair value of such award or included in any other component of total compensation for the applicable year.
 The amounts deducted or added in calculating the equity award adjustments are as follows:

-Year Year End Fair Value of Equity Awards (\$) Year over Year Change in Fair Value of Outstanding and Unvested Equity Awards (\$) Fair Value as of Vesting Date of Equity Awards Granted and Vested in the Year (\$) Year over Year Change in Fair Value of Equity Awards Granted in Prior Years that Vested in the Year (\$) Fair Value at the End of the Prior Year of Equity Awards that Failed to Meet Vesting Conditions in the Year (\$) Total Equity Award Adjustments (\$) (\$) (φ) 2022 3,240,998 (1,788,733) - (695,487) - 756,778 2021 5,749,106 4,477,287 - 5,170,271 15,396,664
+Year End Fair Value of Equity Awards Granted in the Year Change in Fair Value from End of Prior Year to End of Covered Year of Equity Awards Granted in Prior Years Fair Value as of Vesting Date of Equity Awards Granted and Vested in the Year Change in Fair Value on the Vesting Date of Equity Awards Granted in Prior Years that Vested in the Year Fair Value at the End of the Prior Year of Equity Awards that Failed to Meet Vesting Conditions in the Year Total Equity Award Adjustments

+Year (\$) (\$) (\$) (\$) (\$) (\$)

+2023 1,495,384 313,083 (800,200) 1,008,267

+2022 3,240,998 (1,788,733) (695,487) 756,778

+2021 5,749,106 4,477,287 5,170,271 15,396,664